top of page

 Every Small Step in the right direction is a step forward

-Once you have successfully put on your proverbial horse blinders to uncalled for negativity, and stowed your dreams safely in your heart the next daunting task is trying to figure out how to accomplish your dreams.
-For people who have been told our perception is always wrong, we can’t do anything on our own, and that we don’t deserve basic needs it is hard to wrap our heads around the idea that we can accomplish our dreams.
+Once you have successfully put on your proverbial horse blinders to uncalled-for negativity and stowed your dreams safely in your heart, the next daunting task is trying to figure out how to accomplish your dreams.
+For people who have been told our perception is always wrong, we can’t do anything on our own, and that we don’t deserve basic needs, it is hard to wrap our heads around the idea that we can accomplish our dreams.
 It is important to remember that if you never try, you will never succeed.

 So maybe take out a pen and paper (or crayons and cardboard) and start brainstorming something that would bring you joy.
-Pretend for few minutes that nothing stands in your way, and what sort of dreams and goals do you come up with?
+Pretend for a few minutes that nothing stands in your way, and what sort of dreams and goals do you come up with?
 Perhaps some of these are feasible, and some aren’t, but this is a good way to narrow things down.

-A few other tips
+A few other tips for following your dreams healing from trauma

-I find that I need to stay very organized to feel like I can handle things.
-For important information like doctors and appointments I need to have a planner to keep everything all in one place.
-If I have to make a phone call, but I know I have to search for the number I need to call it feels like a giant task to get that phone call made.
-I hate make phone calls and being on the phone, and having to search for the number just gives me longer to dread the process of being on the phone.
+For important information like doctors and appointments, I need to have a planner to keep everything all in one place.
+If I have to make a phone call, but I know I have to search for the number I need to call, it feels like a giant task to get that call made.
+I hate making phone calls and being on the phone, and having to search for the number just gives me more time to dread the process of being on the phone.
 If you have tasks that are painful to complete, maybe there is a compromise you can find with yourself to get them done.
-Mine is to have a planning stage where I write out my tasks for the next day the day before, and if it requires a phone call then I put the number in there.
-I like to refer to this as taking away my excuses not to do something.
+Mine is to have a planning stage where I write out my tasks for the next day, the day before, and if it requires a phone call, then I put the number in there.
+I like to refer to this as taking away my excuses to not do something.

 Never Say Never